lgsvl/apollo-5.0/README.md

 ### Adding an HD Map

-* The default maps have their HD map files included in the [LGSVL Branch of Apollo 5.0](https://github.com/lgsvl/apollo-5.0/).
+* The default maps have their HD map files included in the [simulator branch of the LGSVL fork of Apollo 5.0](https://github.com/lgsvl/apollo-5.0/).

 * More map AssetBundles and HD maps are available on our [content website](https://content.lgsvlsimulator.com/maps/).